alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/help-users-prepare-change/new-users-existing-thing.md

 There should be existing guidance about the task or service that the new users need to complete.
 Check your [content audit](/writing-to-gov-uk-standards/plan-manage-content/manage-existing-govuk-content/) to see where this sits.

-You’ll need to restructure or rewrite parts of the guidance to meet the needs of the new users as well as existing users.
+You'll need to restructure or rewrite parts of the guidance to meet the needs of the new users as well as existing users.

 Prioritise the needs of the new users because the processes, tasks and services involved are likely to be completely new to them.